hockeyduck3/Simple-README-Generator/README.md

 ## Description

 This project was an assignment for my Full-Stack web development course.
-It was designed to make simple README files, this README was made using the project as well!
-It's using [inquirer npm](https://www.npmjs.com/package/inquirer) for the questions.
-I do hope to come back to this project and make it even better!
+It was designed to make simple README files, this README was made using the code from this repo as well!
+I'm using [inquirer npm](https://www.npmjs.com/package/inquirer) for the questions, [axios npm](https://www.npmjs.com/package/axios) for the api call, and the rest is just regular Javascript.
+I do hope to come back to this project and make it even better in the future!

 ## Table of contents